15 Creative Ideas for Using AR in Marketing

 Augmented Reality (AR) is changing the way brands engage with their audiences.
 It blends physical and digital worlds, offering immersive experiences that capture attention, create memorable brand interactions, and ultimately, boost conversions.
 But how can you use AR effectively in your marketing strategy?
 This blog explores 15 actionable ideas for incorporating AR into your campaigns, with examples to spark your creativity.

-What is Augmented Reality in Marketing?
+What is AR in Marketing?

 Before we jump into the ideas, it’s important to understand what AR means in the marketing landscape.
 AR overlays digital elements like images, animations, or 3D models onto the real world via smartphones, tablets, or AR glasses.
 Unlike traditional marketing techniques, AR engages customers in a more interactive and personalized way, helping brands reach modern audiences seeking novel experiences.